flackend/javascript-test-driven-design/README.md

 npm install --save-dev lodash.assign browserify vinyl-buffer gulp gulp-util vinyl-source-stream gulp-sourcemaps watchify
 ```

-Notice that we use `--save-dev` since we only will be running gulp during development.
+Notice that we use `--save-dev` since we only ever run gulp during development.
 You may need to adjust the Browserify entry point and output file in your **gulpfile.js** if you're organizing your project differently.

 Now you can run gulp: